jmd-dk/cycept/README.md

 attempt to extract some of the code transformation ideas buried within CO*N*CEPT, making them available within an easy-to-use library.
-Though no code is shared between the projects, in many respects Cycept can be considered a spiritual descendant of CO*N*CEPT.
+Though no code is shared between the projects, in many respects Cycept can be considered a spiritual successor to CO*N*CEPT.
 Furthermore, 'Cy*cept*' has a nice in*cept*ion ring to it, which seems fitting for a piece of code that generates code.